bjodah/pyodesys/README.rst

 - `pyodeint <https://github.com/bjodah/pyodeint>`_
 - `pycvodes <https://github.com/bjodah/pycvodes>`_

 Note that implicit steppers which require a user supplied callback for calculating the jacobian is provided automatically by pyodesys.

+When performance is of outmost importance, e.g. in model fitting where results are needed for a large set of initial conditions and parameters choices, the user may transparently rely on compiled native code (code generation).
+This has the benefit that there is no need to manually rewrite the corresponing expressions in another programming language.

 Documentation
 -------------